VILLASframework/node/doc/Nodes.md

 # Node-types {#nodes}

 Every server needs clients which act as sinks / sources for simulation data.
-In case of S2SS these clients are called _nodes_.
+In case of VILLASnode these clients are called _nodes_.
 Every node is an instance of a node-type.
-S2SS currently supports the following node-types:
+VILLASnode currently supports the following node-types:

 #### @subpage gtfpga
  - RTDS via GTFPGA and PCIexpress (Linux vfio, uio)